Della Reese Dead at 86

 Della had battled diabetes for years.
 Her family says she passed away in her California home.

 She co-starred with Roma Downey on 'Angel' ... playing Tess.
-She also had big roles in "Harlem Nights" and "A Thin Line Between Love and Hate."
-She was also the first black woman to guest host "The Tonight Show."
+She had big movie roles too, like "Harlem Nights" and "A Thin Line Between Love and Hate" -- and was the first black woman to guest host "The Tonight Show."

 Della was also an accomplished gospel singer -- Mahalia Jackson discovered her.
 She went on to become an ordained minister in the 1980s.